Elena' s AI Blog

 return summary[0]['summary_text'], end_time - start_time

-# Test performance
+# Test performance on your own text

 for model in ["facebook/bart-large-cnn", "t5-small"]:

-summary, time_taken = benchmark_model(model, text)
+summary, time_taken = benchmark_model(model, your_text)

 Complete Repository Available